go-extras/api2go/README.md

 A [JSON API](http://jsonapi.org) Implementation for Go, to be used e.g. as server for [Ember Data](https://github.com/emberjs/data).

+Note: this is a fork of the original library.

 ## TOC
 - [Installation](#installation)
 - [Basic functionality](#basic-functionality)